leoyakubov/go-crud-rest-api/README.md

 - Login controller checks creadentials as form values - for simplicity user name and password are hardcoded:
   **demouser** / **demopassword**
 - JWT token is stored in session context (Echo).
-- A method to transform DTO to model could be added to avoid copy-pasting in controller.
 - For simplicity all configuaration values are put into one config struct.
 - Only dev environemt is supported, but we can user Viper or similar tool to load environment specific configuration (e.g. to build service for staging/prod etc).